On October 4th of 2017, the European Commission has proposed a series of fundamental principles and key reforms for the EU's VAT area.

 VAT fraud can occur when a company that has collected the VAT from its buyer and should pay this amount to the tax authority does not pay, but is liquidated instead and its owner or manager walks away with the money.

-Nevertheless, if the company purchased the goods in its own Member State it paid VAT on the purchase.
 Therefore the fraud is limited to the difference between the VAT paid when buying the goods and the VAT collected when selling them.

 More money is at stake when the company buys goods from another Member State, because purchasing the goods is VAT free, and when selling the goods the company receives VAT, and therefore has the entire VAT.